 Families are organized according to matriarchy, with lineage being traced through your mother’s line.
 Anyone who belongs to the same maternal line can not get married.
 If a husband dies, the widow is allowed to marry his brother (and vice versa), and husband’s live with their wife’s family.

 Ja-Rai bury people from the same maternal line in the same grave, so when a man dies he must be taken to his mother’s home and be buried together with her.

 The Ja-Rai are animist, believing in many different gods, but with “Yang” taking centre stage as the god of the village and water, as well as being the King of the gods.
 The Ja-Rai also believe that when someone dies, they turn into a ghost, which will have to be banished by a sorcerer through a process called “ma lai”.

 The biggest ceremonies among the Ja-Rai are funerals and a ceremony held when a new home is built.
 These include eating, singing and gongs.
 The Ja-Rai also have many famous epic such as Dam Di, Xinh Nha, To Rung, Krong Put and Tung Nung, all very popular.

 5. Ra-glai ethnic group

-The Ra-glai concentrates in Ninh Son District of Ninh Thuan Province, Bac Binh District of Binh Thuan Province and some parts of Phu Yen, the south of Khanh Hoa Province and Lam Dong in the villages (Pa Lay) in the mountains and valley with the height of 500-1000 meters.
-Upland cultivation always dominates the other economic activities; forging and weaving are the two fairly gorgeous handicrafts, currently, they acknowledge the wet rice cultivation.
+The Ra-Glai are concentrated in the Ninh Son District of Ninh Tuan Province, Bac Binh District of Binh Thuan Province and in some parts of Phu Yen, southern Khan Hoa and in the mountains and valleys of Lam Dong.